 (Related: Sihoo Doro S300 – The Aeron Killer?)

-I don’t love their shape – I think they’re the only part of the Aeron that hasn’t aged well, design-wise – but they feel great.
+I don’t love their shape – they’re the only part of the Aeron that hasn’t aged well, design-wise – but they feel great.
 They’re soft, with a distinct premium feel and no hard edges.

-How does it look?
+How does the chair look?

 I’m on the fence.